 Toyota goes compact, launches Corolla Cross SUV with all wheel drive option

-Toyota goes compact, launches Corolla Cross SUV with all wheel drive option2 min read .
-Updated: 10 Sep 2021, 12:16 PM IST
+Toyota goes compact, launches Corolla Cross SUV with all wheel drive option

 Toyota Corolla Cross, which debuted in Asia last year, has now made it to the US markets amid buyers shifting more towards SUVs.